caneara/varnish/docs/pages/introduction.md

 Originally, these components were part of the [Lumeno](https://lumeno.dev) codebase, however they have since been extracted, extended and made available for [open-source](https://varnish.caneara.com/LICENSE.md) use.

+## Breaking changes

+Varnish is in the early stages of development and is pre version 1.0.
+Therefore, major breaking changes are likely ahead of its official release.

+Since these changes are not usually documented, using Varnish in production is not recommended at this time.
+Instead, it should be used for prototyping and experimentation.
+Once version 1 has been released, full semantic versioning will be used to ensure that your projects have protection against breaking changes.

-> Varnish is in early development and only has a handful of components at this time.
-Feel free to follow [@mattkingshott](https://twitter.com/mattkingshott) to receive updates.
+> Follow [@mattkingshott](https://twitter.com/mattkingshott) to receive updates.

 ## What is Lumeno?